-- Action NRC-6.2 Pesticide and Fertilizer Management.
-Encourage the appropriate reduction of pesticides and fertilizers to the maximum extent feasible on City property.
-Ensure that the application of pesticides on City property is accomplished in accordance with all applicable rules and regulations.
-(Implementation Measure CSF.L) - Action NRC-6.3 Water Quality Source Control Program.
+- Action NRC-5.3 Water Quality Source Control Program.
 Develop guidelines for a water quality source control program that incorporates public education, planning, management, material use and disposal controls, spill prevention and cleanup, street sweeping, and sewer maintenance.
-(Implementation Measure CSF.S) - Action NRC-6.4 Water Quality Education Programs.
+(Implementation Measure CSF.S) - Action NRC-5.4 Water Quality Education Programs.
 Develop a public information and education program to enhance water quality.
 Such a program may include storm drain stenciling, presentations to schools and community groups, and watershed planning efforts.
-(Implementation Measure CSF.T) - Action NRC-6.5 Water Pollution Prevention Program.
+(Implementation Measure CSF.T) - Action NRC-5.5 Water Pollution Prevention Program.
 Develop an illicit discharge elimination program that will seek to eliminate illegal connections to the storm drain system and the illegal dumping of toxic materials into the storm drain system.
 Include requirements for contractors to comply with accepted stormwater pollution prevention planning practices for all projects subject to erosion potential, and continue to require the proper use, storage, and disposal of on-site materials.
 (Implementation Measure CSF.U)

-7.2.7 MINERAL RESOURCES
+7.2.6 MINERAL RESOURCES

-GOAL NRC-7 Protect the current and future extraction of mineral resources in Hollister while minimizing impacts of this use on the public and the environment. (new)
+GOAL NRC-6 Protect the current and future extraction of mineral resources in Hollister while minimizing impacts of this use on the public and the environment. (new)